SEMICeu/documentation/README.md

 These repositories have no common organisational structure, however their `README.md` file should provide a good overview about their organisation and usage.

-Aadditional information about what these tools are meant to do and when and how to use them can be found in the [Toolchain](./toolchain.md) page.
+Additional information about what these tools are meant to do and when and how to use them can be found in the [Toolchain](./toolchain.md) page.

 #### *Useful links*